batiste/meta-parser-generator/README.md

 ### How does the generated parser work?

-Each grammar rule you write is transformed into a function, and those grammar functions call each other until the input parsing is sucessful.
-Therefor the JavaScript call stack is used by the generated parser.
-So if you design a very recursive grammar, you might trigger a "Maximum call stack size exceeded" error for a large input.
+Each grammar rule you write is transformed into a function, and those grammar functions call each other until the input parsing is successful.
+Therefore, the JavaScript call stack is used by the generated parser.
+So, if you design a very recursive grammar, you might trigger a "Maximum call stack size exceeded" error for a large input.

-In our example `MATH` grammar rule above you have a left recursion.
+In our case example, the `MATH` grammar rule above, you have a left recursion.
 It means you can parse expressions such as 1+2+3+4+5+...X, where X is the maximum stack size of V8.

-To know the default maximum stack size of V8 you can run `node --v8-options | grep stack-size`.
+To find out the default maximum stack size of V8, run `node --v8-options | grep stack-size`.
 If the default size is not enough for your grammar, use this option to extend the size.
 You can also try to rewrite your grammar in order to be less recursive.

-Anything that can be handled by a modifier rather than recursion will not use the call stack and should be preffered.
+Anything that can be handled by a modifier rather than recursion will not use the call stack and should be preferred.

 ### AST interface